Moura, Queensland: Mining disasters

 After 1994, underground mining ceased and the area was operated as an open-cut coal mine.

 In November 2017, a routine blast in the mine resulted in ground movement leading to a "circular geotechnical failure" that resulted in a crack through a public access road across the open pit.
 The road had been a key access and freight route for farmers and graziers to reach the town of Moura, including a school bus route.
 The road remained closed in February 2018 and was expected to remain unstable indefinitely.
 The company had conducted improvements to a southern detour route, and consulted with the community about a viable long-term alternative.
 A new route was proposed which would cross the pit further north, but was expected to take 15 months to complete construction.

-Population
+Demographics

 Climate

 Average yearly Rainfall: 732mm, raining an average of 63 days per year.
 The average summer temperature is 32 degrees Celsius (with temperatures in excess of 36 degrees Celsius a common occurrence during Dec-Jan).
 The average winter temperature is 22 degrees Celsius.

 Education

-Moura State School is a government primary school (P-6), while Moura State High School is a government secondary school (7-12).
-Both are located in Gillespie Street.
+Moura State School is a government primary (Early Childhood-6) school for boys and girls at Gillespie Street (24.5717°S 149.9792°E).
+In 2018, the school had an enrolment of 242 students with 21 teachers (18 full-time equivalent) and 21 non-teaching staff (12 full-time equivalent).
+It includes a special education program.

+Moura State High School is a government secondary (7-12) school for boys and girls at Gillespie Street (24.5750°S 149.9823°E).
+In 2018, the school had an enrolment of 172 students with 19 teachers (17 full-time equivalent) and 21 non-teaching staff (14 full-time equivalent).

 Attractions

+Miners Memorial

+A statue of a miner commemorates the Moura Underground No. 4 mine disaster.
+It was unveiled on 6 July 1986.
+It is on the Dawson Highway (24.57094°S 49.96930°E).
+It was sculpted by Diana Webber.